 - When you're ready to make cookies, preheat the oven to 350° F and prepare 2-3 baking sheets with parchment paper.

 - Scoop about 2 Tablespoon sized balls, add some of the remaining chocolate chunks to the top side of your ball.
-Roll again in your hands to smooth out as much as possible.
+For a thicker cookie place one dough ball on top of another.
 Place balls onto baking sheets (chunks side up) and a few inches apart.

-- Bake for 10-12 minutes (1-3 extra minutes if frozen).
+- Bake for 10-12 minutes (1-3 extra minutes if frozen or double balled).
 Remove from oven and top with flakey salt.
 Let sit for about 5 minutes, then move to cooling rack.